haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 to allow the runs to complete within a reasonable amount of time.
 Because of that, the results might not be very good.

-We have already performed a full docking runs (with 2000/400/400 models generated for the rigid-body docking, semi-flexible and water refinement stages).
+We have already performed a full docking runs (with 2000/400/400 models generated for the rigid-body docking, semi-flexible and final refinement stages).
 The full run can be accessed [here](https://bianca.science.uu.nl/haddock2.4/run/4242424242/PolIII-C82-C34-C31model-xlinks){:target="_blank"}.